 The World Health Organisation estimates that dyspraxia can be found in roughly 6% of the population to varying degrees; another estimate puts that number somewhere closer to 10%, and a third puts it higher, towards 20%.

 It’s also more common in men than women – almost four times more common, in fact.
 We don’t know why.
 Barbara Neil – my co-founder of The Two Dyspraxics – and I wonder if it’s because the condition is more noticeable in males, because they’re more likely to be sporty or active.
 This isn’t a given, of course; I’m not sporty in the slightest, and I have female friends who have played rugby at league level.
-We don’t understand all the science behind it, and it’s entirely that scientists don’t yet either.
+But we can’t be sure; there’s a lot we don’t know.

 Currently, dyspraxia is being identified and picked up mostly between the ages of 7 and 10 because of the slowly-increasing awareness of the condition amongst professionals and parents.
-I was born in 1981, and that awareness didn’t exist back then.
+I was born in 1981, and that awareness didn’t exist then.
 People of my generation, and Barbara’s, didn’t have these labels available to them.

 We don’t know how to deal with dyspraxia – and by “we”, I mean everyone, dyspraxic and neuro-typical alike.
 Many dyspraxics don’t know how to effectively manage their condition; we’re taught that we’re “special” or “different”, and that’s how many neuro-typical people treat us.
 People end up believing the publicity.
 I did, for a while – that I was different somehow – but refuse to any more.
 Neither does Barbara.
 We’re individuals.